 The Composite aims to outperform the CPI by 4% per annum before the deduction of taxes and fees and with income reinvested over a rolling 3-year period.
 The Composite seeks to provide investors with a low cost, high value property investment that focuses on emerging market retail property growth in underserviced rural communities and high density urban centres.

 The Composite has purchased and developed 31 shopping centres located in rural and township areas countrywide.
 These centres are located in 7 of the 9 provinces, providing retail services and products to a primary target market of approximately 10 million people.

 The centres deliver retail services to low- to middle-income groups.
-They vary in size between 5 000m² and 50 000m² and are typically tenanted by supermarkets, clothing, banking and furniture retailers.
-Large, listed, national and franchise tenants occupy an average of 86.7% of the space across all shopping centres average 86%.
+They vary in size between 1 700m² and 40 000m² and are typically tenanted by supermarkets, clothing, banking and furniture retailers.
+Large, listed, national and franchise tenants occupy an average of 86.7% of the space across all the shopping centres.

 The Composite aims to provide investors with a vehicle that offers service and consumer facilities to local communities, facilitates infrastructure and delivers on a variety of social impact requirements.